KygoSkyrus/skychat/NOTES.md

 2. [1] when texting someone for first time than the msg is not showing immmediately in the ui [fixed by calling the realtime-listener function with connection id for new connection]
 3. [1] unable to get realtime chat msgs (possible solution,, either convert the getDocs to onsnapshot and store the messages like obj of obj not array of obj to avoid having duplicate data)
 4. [1] ANOTEHR PROBLEM IS THAT right after deleting chats and then there are new msgs,, than these msgs wont have a lasvisible element set due to which load more texts wont work (how to set this?)
+5. [1] when conection who is deleted texts again than he is not shown in req list dynamically,, i dont think req list is working in real time [this is why bcz the user is not added in request list in userData when user sends msg again,, bcz we never removed the user and just added a deletedTill date, thats why]{this is partially solved that,, whenever user goes to request page than the request list will be rendered,, but if the user is on req list already and than he gets a msg(like above case) than he wont see it in real time}